BatmanNelson/verilog-processor/README.md

 # Verilog Processor
 Digital systems final project, a processor coded in Verilog for Basys 3 FPGA.

-Only source code, Vivado and Basys 3 file need to be generated to run.
+Only source code.
+Vivado files need to be generated to run.

 ## Operations